State House, Windhoek: Structure of the complex

-In the entrance hall is a painting of the members of the first Namibian Cabinet, including as Sam Nujoma, Hifikepunye Pohamba, Hage Geingob, Theo-Ben Gurirab, Ben Amathila, Libertina Amathila, Hidipo Hamutenya and Gert Hanekom.
-Before the door to the two-storey entrance hall, a wood carving shows a representation of women from all ethnic groups in the country.
+In the entrance hall is a painting of the members of the first Namibian cabinet, including Sam Nujoma, Hifikepunye Pohamba, Hage Geingob, Theo-Ben Gurirab, Ben Amathila, Libertina Amathila, Hidipo Hamutenya and Gert Hanekom.
+At the door to the two-storey entrance hall, a wood carving shows a representation of women from all ethnic groups in the country.
 On the opposite wall at this level there is a large painting of the Epupa Falls, painted in 2005 by a Korean artist.

 Old State House

 The Old State House is located on Robert Mugabe Avenue in the Windhoek Central Business District, near the Christ Church.
-Due to its central location and close buildings, an expansion of the building was not possible, so the new State House had to be built.
+Because of its central location and close proximity to nearby buildings, expansion was not possible, so the new State House had to be built.

 On 20 July 2010, the cabinet decided that the old state house would be used as the residence and office of the Prime Minister of Namibia.